cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 Increase the value of your investment in Confluence by quickly adapting it to software development lifecycle, enterprise architecture, data governance, risk and regulatory compliance documentation management.
 Taxonomies for Confluence add-on enables:
  * Page classification in Confluence by type, subject and related concepts
  * Use of existing controlled vocabularies and reference data such as capability models, industry classifications, risk and control, or other corporate taxonomies for page classification and to capture structured data alongside other user content
- * Tables of contents with type, subject and related concepts
+ * Building of tables of contents with type, subject and related concepts
  * Improved search by using preferred and alternative concept labels to search for Confluence content
  * Tracking of documentation coverage
- * Using SPARQL to query indexed Confluence content
+ * Using SPARQL to query indexed Confluence content and bring data from external SPARQL endpoints
- * Integration of Confluence into knowledge graphs using structured data and SPARQL federated queries.
+ * Integration of Confluence into knowledge graphs using structured data and SPARQL federated queries

 ### Frequently asked questions